b0oml/Comiks/README.md

 The first time `comiks` runs, it will generate a config file `.config/comiks/config.toml` in your home directory.
 This will be the default configuration file used when using comiks.

-By default, only Github provider is enabled, other providers needs an API key.
-To enable and configure others providers with an API key, you can update the configuration file in your home directory.
+By default, only Github provider is enabled, other providers needs an API key/access token.
+To enable and configure others providers, you can update the configuration file in your home directory.

 It is also possible to load the configuration file from another path with option `-c, --config`.